Charles Gratiot

 Charles Chouteau Gratiot (August 29, 1786 – May 18, 1855) was born in St. Louis, Spanish Upper Louisiana Territory, now the present-day State of Missouri.
 He was the son of Charles Gratiot, Sr., a fur trader in the Illinois country during the American Revolution, and Victoire Chouteau, who was from an important mercantile family.
 His father became a wealthy merchant, during the early years of St. Louis.

 After 1796, Charles was raised in the large stone house purchased by his father in St. Louis, near the Mississippi River.
 He made a career out of being a U.S. Army military engineer, becoming the Chief Engineer of the United States Corps of Engineers, and supervised construction of a number of important projects.
-He was dismissed by William Henry Harrison, which led to a protracted controversy.
+He was dismissed by Martin Van Buren, which led to a protracted controversy.

 Military career

 President Thomas Jefferson personally appointed him (and 3 other young Missouri men) as a United States Military Academy cadet in July 1804.
 The U.S. Military Academy at West Point, New York, was the first school of engineering in the United States and graduated its first class in 1802.
 Gratiot was a member of the Class of 1806, the fourth graduating class, and was commissioned in the Corps of Engineers.
 He became a captain in 1808 and assisted Alexander Macomb in constructing fortifications in Charleston, South Carolina.
 He returned to his alma mater in 1810 to be commander of the Army garrison at West Point during 1810–1811.

 As General William Henry Harrison's Chief Engineer in the War of 1812, he distinguished himself by planning and building Fort Meigs in 1813.
 He also rebuilt Fort St. Joseph, later renamed Fort Gratiot in his honor.
 In 1814 he took part in the attack of the Battle of Mackinac Island.
 He received the Thanks of Congress for his efforts during the war.

 He served as Chief Engineer, 1817–1818, in Michigan Territory followed by assignment as the superintending engineer, 1819–1828, for the construction of defenses at Hampton Roads, Virginia.